jeremyyew/ync-capstone/Capstone.md

 The less superficial feedback is required, the more time the Professor can spend on providing substantive feedback.
 Also, students will spend less effort correcting style errors if they do so immediately.
 The tool also reduces the need for the Professor to repeatedly make their case for why a student's submission is unacceptable - they can just point to the warnings generated (if not already addressed by the student, as they should be).

 However, superficial feedback is not merely incidental.
 Superficial feedback reflects the formal concerns of the course and helps reinforces good programming habits, which will not only assist the learning experience of students, but benefit them in future endeavors.
 Therefore, the tool doesn't simply emphasize pedantic concerns; it makes concrete the formal training prescriptions of the course.

+# Analogy: coding is like cooking

+Consider different fields of mastery and skill that we call 'disciplines' - for example, martial arts, dancing, acting, cooking, etc. Usually, they are called as such because they indeed require discipline to achieve mastery.

+Discipline is required to stick to the sometimes painfully boring or mundane routines and practice exercises prescribed by experienced teachers.
+These exercises are often designed to build understanding as well as and muscle memory in the basics of the craft.
+Even in disciplines that also require some form of flexibility and creativity, students are usually only able to exercise freedom effectively when they have mastered the basics.

+Similarly, both programming and proving may be considered disciplines.
+Cooking in particular provides a nice analogy.

+In the formal training of French cooking, heavy emphasis is placed on mastering the basics: basic ingredients of french cooking, knife skills for every type of ingredient, cooking techniques for every types of dish, recipes for the canonical sauces, etc.
+> Find quote about how strong knife skills should be/the kind of practice it takes.
+> Also, mise en place: external form reflects and also influences the mind.
+Anthony Bourdain's story.

 ### Solution: a grammar of grammars
 The solution to the problems of magic tactics and bad style is a tool that introduces 'safety rails' that will mechanically guide the student towards well-formed proofs, that satisfy a specification of **abstract** and **concrete** syntax - i.e., a **grammar**.